AdarshPettappa/Computer-Organization/README.md

 ---

 *Note: Project details cannot be publicly disclosed due to academic policies.However, please contact me if you would like to look at the project code.
-A detailed descriptions of each project’s key functionalities and the technical concepts applied are provided below to highlight my technical expertise and problem-solving skills.*
+A detailed descriptions of each project’s key functionalities and the technical concepts applied are provided above to highlight my technical expertise and problem-solving skills.*

 ## Acknowledgements